davidagold/StructuredQueries.jl/README.md

 `jplyr` data manipulation facilities are currently being developed against an internal `Table` type and `AbstractTable` interface.
 It should be straightforward to extend these facilities to `DataFrame`s, once certain design decisions concerning the latter have been settled.

-We defer a precise specification of the features this package provides until a later time at which they are less in flux.
+We defer a precise specification of the features this package provides until a time at which they are less in flux.
 The examples of the following sections should give the reader a sense of what sort of functionality to expect.

 ### `@query`